 I have talked to the managers of several hotels, transportation companies, and tour companies and most have had to lay off almost all of their employees.
 The ones who are staying on are mostly working in maintenance or processing refunds for canceled trips.

-The government tried to encourage in country tourism to boost up some businesses but unfortunately this seemed to result in a spike in cases.
+The government tried to encourage in-country tourism to boost up some businesses but unfortunately, this seemed to result in a spike in cases.

-Costa Rica Coronavirus Cases
+Costa Rica Coronavirus Case Numbers

-Should You Change Your Trip Plans?
+Should I Change My Pre Made Trip Plans?

 If a company is not willing to reimburse you, ask about delaying your plans instead.

 We suggest canceling your trip if you are at high risk and are concerned in any capacity regarding your health.
 Costa Rica does have many great hospitals, but if you feel that you are a high-risk person for COVID-19 you will likely feel more comfortable being near a healthcare system that you are familiar with.

 How We Are Dealing with Coronavirus